-IRRs were 1.45 (95% CI 1.19-1.78) for the highest compared to lowest quartile of the 1997 everyday racism score (p for trend <0.0001) and 1.44 (95% CI 1.18-1.75) for the highest compared to lowest category of 1997 lifetime racism.
-Among women who reported the same levels of racism in 1997 and 2009, the IRRs for the highest categories of everyday and lifetime racism were 2.12 (95% CI 1.55-2.91) and 1.66 (95% CI 1.20-2.30), respectively.
+The IRRs were 1.45 (95% CI, 1.19-1.78) for the highest compared with the lowest quartile of the 1997 everyday racism score (P for trend <.0001) and 1.44 (95% CI, 1.18-1.75) for the highest compared with the lowest category of 1997 lifetime racism.
+Among women who reported the same levels of racism in 1997 and 2009, the IRRs for the highest categories of everyday and lifetime racism were 2.12 (95% CI, 1.55-2.91) and 1.66 (95% CI, 1.20-2.30), respectively.